Claim: Ten U.S. states will be ending the practice of requiring child support payments.

 Senators in 10 states including Georgia, South Carolina, and New York have come to the decision to stop child support payments beginning in January of 2015.
 This decision has come from a petition.
 There are 65% of fathers paying child support for kids that are not theirs.

-Viewing the article on the Sunday Times Daily site for more than a few seconds produces a message revealing that it's all just a joke:
+Viewing the article on the Sunday Times Daily site for more than a few seconds produced a message revealing that it's all just a joke:

 Many readers had previously been fooled by similar pranks posted on the same site involving the supposed ending of coupon redemption in the U.S. and the raising of the minimum legal drinking age to 25.